 In the session, I will also examine the design and implementation details of our real-time vulnerability alerting to show how the system can cut through the noise and rank the most relevant real-time vulnerability information.
 I believe that we have just scratched the surface.
 In the future, I plan to leverage machine learning and data analytics to process data from different regions, languages, and sources that will increase coverage, accuracy, and even highlight the industries that are being targeted by the threat.

-We hope to see you at OWASP Global AppSec 2019 in Washington DC so we can share with you a system based on public data that can accurately—and in real time—curate, identify, and prioritize high-priority vulnerabilities and provide you actionable insights to protect your organization’s assets.
+We will share with you a system based on public data that can accurately—and in real time—curate, identify, and prioritize high-priority vulnerabilities and provide you actionable insights to protect your organization’s assets.

 Meanwhile, check out CloudPassage Halo that provides comprehensive security visibility and compliance for your public cloud infrastructure.